wp-plugins/formspammertrap-for-comments/readme.txt

 == Upgrade Notice ==

+= 1.06 =
+Released 2 Mar 2015.
+* Fixed an obscure problem that caused improper redirecting on some versions of Internet Explorer.
+* More code efficiencies to allow pages to load faster, especially non-comment-enabled pages.
+* Further enhancement of the 'human sensor' to force non-humans (bots) to the www.FormSpammerTrap.com site.
+* Save settings once after installing upgrade.

 = 1.04 =
 Released 22 Feb 2015.
 Many new features and options, plus enhanced spambot catching, even those evil-doers that try to bypass the comment form (think "CURL").
 Added a settings link on the All Plugins page.
 Added options to change the comment form text, reply links, and the text inside the submit button.
 Some minor code optimization.
 Check the Readme.txt for a full list of enhancements.
 Save the settings once after installing the upgrade.